 Today the Telstar Ladies Day was all about Favela Street.
 With panna battles against Rocky and fundraising for the new Haiti project.
 Thanks Telstar and the girls from the Telstar Academy.

-With the power of street football Favela Street creates a new generation of strong role models in disadvantaged neighbourhoods around the world.
+With the power of street football Favela Street creates a new generation of strong role models in marginalized communities around the world.

-The Favela Street week is an intensive period of workshops and training sessions where a group of talented and motivated young people learn to organize street football activities in their own community.
-The project is always implemented together with a local partner.
-Organizing Favela Street events increases the commitment of youngsters with the local partners.
+Favela Street Week is an intensive week of workshops and training sessions where groups of young talented and motivated individuals learn to organize street football activities in their own community.
+By collaborating with local partners these events increase the commitment of youngsters.
 Together we create a hotspot where sportive and inspiring activities take place.
-After the Favela Street week remains direct contact between the trained youngsters, the local partner and Favela Street through a social media platform.
-This way we continue support from a distance.
+After the Favela Street Week it's imperative for our organization to stay connected with the trained youngsters and the local partner in order to facilitate continued support.

 Structure through pleasure

 Street football equals fun.
 By kicking a ball together daily worries are forgotten.
 Young people can be young again and have fun.
 The fun-factor will be used as an‘ice-breaker’ between the coaches and the participants.
 Street football brings joy and hope in places where that is not obvious.
 Young people experience for the first time in their lives how to deal with rules and standards of the sport.
 By adhering to these rules, the young people develop structure and routine in their lives.